 Tricky Corners: Tension Breaks

-I have been working on Chopin’s Etude in G flat major Op 10 No. 5, sometimes known at the ‘Black Key’ Study, with two students, both of whom needed to learn how to ‘free’ themselves of perpetual tightness as they moved swiftly up and down the keyboard, negotiating the copious florid passages that inhabit this difficult piece.
+I have been working on Chopin’s Etude in G flat major Op 10 No. 5, sometimes known at the ‘Black Key’ Study, with two students, both of whom needed to learn how to ‘free’ themselves from perpetual tightness as they moved swiftly up and down the keyboard, negotiating the copious florid passages that inhabit this difficult piece.

 The following right-hand passage work, which forms the opening six bars of the piece (Ex.
 1), poses several problems, namely the figurations, which do not sit comfortably for many, what with the necessary constant use of the fourth and fifth finger, which, if not firmly placed on each note, will slide off the keys, or, at best, will skim over the note passages, which is what can happen if fingers are flat and not working optimally – the right hand part demands clarity and a bold, bright touch: